wooyaggo/typescript/README.md

 $ git clone git@github.com:wooyaggo/typescript.git
 ```

-then you need to install packages for proejct and global.
+then you need to install packages for project and global.

 ```
 $ npm run init